Execution, Clearing, and Settlement

 For example, if a broker bought 100 shares of Microsoft for a customer and sold 50 shares of Microsoft for another customer, then the broker's net position is the accumulation of 50 shares of Microsoft, which would be recorded at the end of the market day.
 If the broker paid $25 per share to buy the 100 shares of Microsoft stock and sold the 50 shares for the same price on the same day, then the net difference plus transaction costs is debited from the broker's account at the end of the market day, and credited to the account of the central depository.
 Likewise, only 50 shares of Microsoft would be transferred to the broker's account, since this is the net difference of buying 100 shares and selling 50 shares.

-Nowadays, governments around the world are promoting, or even requiring, central clearing, so that they can assess the systemic risk being imposed upon economies by their financial institutions, especially in the trading of derivatives, as was witnessed in the recent credit crisis of 2007-2009, when governments had to bail out many financial institutions because of a possible domino effect if a major institution would fail.
-Central clearing is the best means of maintaining records so that financial risks to the economy can be better assessed.
+Nowadays, governments around the world are promoting, or even requiring, central clearing, so that they can assess the systemic risk being imposed upon economies by their financial institutions, especially in the trading of derivatives, as was witnessed in the recent Great Recession of 2007 - 2009, when governments had to bail out many financial institutions because of a possible domino effect of major institutional failures.
+Central clearing is the best means of maintaining records so that financial risks to the economy can be better monitored.